 We invite you to work with us by contributing your thoughts and ideas about the many issues affecting minorities in education.

 The President of the Connecticut Education Association appoints the leaders and the members to each commission from the entire membership of CEA.
 The commission reports to the President and the Board of Directors for CEA.
-The current EMAC officers are:
+The current EDEC officers are:

 Anthony Thompson Chair